lesliefinlayson/MechaCar_Statistical_Analysis/README.md

 Question 2:  Is the slope of the linear model considered to be zero

-_Because this is a multiple linear regression analysis, the equation is no not a simple y = mx + b, where m is the slope.
+_Because this is a multiple linear regression analysis, the equation is not a simple y = mx + b, where m is the slope.
 Instead, the multiple linear regression equation becomes y = m1x1 + m2x2 + … + mnxn + b, for all independent x variables and their m coefficients._